The major in Mathematics is designed to meet four learning objectives:

-The major requires nine courses plus colloquium.
+The major requires nine courses taken at Williams plus colloquium.
 Click here for the placement chart.
 Students are urged to consult with the department faculty on choosing courses appropriate to an individualized program of study.
 Students interested in an applied mathematics pathway through the math major should see these recommendations.

 - Mathematics 140 (formerly 104) Calculus II